Jacques Brunel (rugby union): The beginning

 He started coaching immediately after he retired from playing rugby in 1988, where he became the head coach of Auch until 1995.
 During his time as coach at the club, he led the team to 4 Top 16 rounds, 3 of which came in consecutive years.
 In 1995, he arrived at Colomiers, where in just his second season in charge, he led the team to the Quarter-finals of the 1996–97 French Rugby Union Championship.
 During the 1997–98 season, he led the team to the Semi-final of the French Rugby Union Championship, but narrowly lost to Perpignan 15–12.
-However, he did oversee Colomiers first ever trophy wear, when they won the 1997–98 European Challenge Cup.
+However, he did oversee Colomiers first ever silverware, when they won the 1997–98 European Challenge Cup.
 In 1999, Brunel took the team one step forwards, leading them to the 1999 Heineken Cup Final, only to lose to Ulster 21–6.

 In 1999, he moved to Pau, where during the 1999–2000 French Rugby Union Championship, they made it to the semi-final, where they lost to Brunel former club Colomiers 24–22.
 Pau did however, make it to the 1999–2000 European Challenge Cup final, where they beat Castres Olympique 34–21.
 However, in Brunel stood down from his post after his second season, following Pau's poor form, and close call with relegation.
 In 2001, Jacques Brunel joined the technical staff of the French national team under the guidance of Bernard Laporte, training the forwards.
 Under his guidance, France became known for their strong forwards work, which was a key element in their Six Nations Championship grand slam winning campaigns in 2002 and 2004.
 It was also a key part in France coming fourth in the 2003 Rugby World Cup, and saw them through to the Semi-finals of the 2007 Rugby World Cup, which saw France beat New Zealand, 20–18, in the Quarter-finals.
 However, France were dominated by a strong England pack during the Semi-finals, which saw the home side lose 14–9, before being dominated again by Argentina in the Bronze final, to lose 34–10.
 France's form during that world cup, saw all coached lose their job with the National team.